Lithuanian Literary Society

 The Lithuanian Literary Society (Litauische literarische Gesellschaft) was a literary society dedicated to the Lithuanian language that was active from 1879 to about 1923 in Tilsit, East Prussia (now Sovetsk, Kaliningrad Oblast).
 It was the first scientific society dedicated to Lithuanian studies.
 It sought to document, preserve, and study Lithuanian language, folklore, literature, and cultural heritage.
 Members of the society were mostly non-Lithuanian scholars (linguists and philologists) and conducted its proceedings in German.

 Activities

-It was established on October 14, 1879 in Tilsit by members of the Lithuanian Circle fellowship (Litauisches Kränzschen).
+It was established on October 14, 1879, in Tilsit by members of the Lithuanian Circle fellowship (Litauisches Kränzchen).
 Society members published scientific studies on the Lithuanian language and culture, collected and published examples of folklore (songs, fairy tales, etc.), collected samples of folk art and exhibited them in German institutions.
 From 1880 to 1912, the society published 31 issues of its journal Mitteilungen der Litauischen literarischen Gesellschaft.
 It also published 11 books.
 However, the society did not take a more active role in the Lithuanian National Revival: instead of trying to actively encourage and revive Lithuanian culture, it had a more fatalistic outlook and sought to record and preserve samples of what it considered to be a dying cultural heritage.
 Therefore, Lithuanian activists established their own societies and publications.
 However, Lithuanians did not establish their own learned society until 1907 when Jonas Basanavičius established the Lithuanian Scientific Society.